top of page

 Transmission Pathways

 As Stony Coral Tissue Disease (SCTLD) tightens its grip on coral populations, the mechanisms of its insidious spread have become a focal point of research.
 The transmission of SCTLD occurs primarily through direct coral-to-coral contact, a unique characteristic that sets it apart from some other coral diseases.
-Infected corals, in close proximity to healthy ones, facilitate the rapid transfer of the pathogen.
+Infected corals, close to healthy ones, facilitate the rapid transfer of the pathogen.
 This direct transmission method, coupled with the ability of the disease to persist in seawater, contributes to its alarming contagiousness, allowing it to traverse through coral communities with remarkable efficiency.

 A Global Menace: Areas Affected by SCTLD